eclipse-ibeji/freyja/adapters/service_discovery/grpc_service_discovery_adapter/README.md

-# Chariott Service Discovery Adapter
+# gRPC Service Discovery Adapter

-The Chariott Service Discovery Adapter integrates with the [Chariott Service Discovery system](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/README.md) to perform service discovery.
+The gRPC Service Discovery Adapter is intended to function as a "standard service discovery adapter".
+It can be used to integrate with service discovery systems such as the [Chariott Service Discovery system](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/README.md).

+## Chariott Integration

+This adapter utilizes the `Discover` function of the [Chariott Service Registry API](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/proto/core/v1/service_registry.proto) and therefore supports Chariott integration.
+In order to use Chariott with this adapter, you must ensure that the `uri` entry in the config matches the URI configured for Chariott's service discovery system.

 ## Service Discovery ID Format

-The Chariott Service Discovery Adapter expects service IDs to be in the following format:
+The gRPC Service Discovery Adapter expects service IDs to be in the following format:

 <!-- markdownlint-disable-next-line fenced-code-language -->
 ```
 {namespace}/{name}/{version}
 ```

-These parameters correspond to the Chariott service discovery request parameters of the same name.
+These parameters correspond to the `DiscoveryRequest` parameters of the same name.

 ## Configuration